hmesha/quantum-object-trader/docs/technical_analysis.md

 **Formula**:
 \[ \text{ATR} = \text{Average}(\text{True Range}) \]
-where True Range is the greatest of the following:
+where True Range is the greatest of:
 - Current high minus the current low
 - Absolute value of the current high minus the previous close
 - Absolute value of the current low minus the previous close

 **Configuration**:
-- `period`: Number of periods for ATR calculation.
+- `period`: Number of periods for ATR calculation (default: 14).

 ### 8. Average Directional Index (ADX)